PrototypingInterfaces/PrototypingInterfaces_patchcollection/readme.md

 * https://vvvv.org/ the visual/textual development environment used for all the examples in this repository.

 ### September 2018 update:
-https://github.com/joreg & https://github.com/antongit added as Collaborators patches updated based on their work from: https://github.com/vvvv/PrototypingInterfaces
+https://github.com/joreg & https://github.com/antongit added as Collaborators.
+Patches updated based on their work from: https://github.com/vvvv/PrototypingInterfaces